datokrat/datokrat.github.io/README.md

 ## Vim Support

 I use Vim for the development.
-My setup is based on [https://freshman.tech/vim-javascript/](this great tutorial).
+My setup is based on [this great tutorial](https://freshman.tech/vim-javascript/).
 The most important plugin is ALE because it automatically gives me feedback regarding the style and formatting of my code and automatically fixes the formatting using `:ALEFix`.

 In my `vimrc` file, I added some special key mappings for this repo.
 Those are:
 ```